MwirigiMuriithi/quovoy-ResparkApp-leads/README.md

 [Lead Management App (Frontend)](<https://leads-quovoy-frontend.vercel.app/>)

-(The backend is deployed on Railway and is connected to the frontend.)
+(The backend is deployed on Render and is connected to the frontend.)

 ## Project Setup